• Memphis

 Revision surgery is the second largest category of procedures performed.
 Revision surgery, or treatments to reverse problems with injections or lasers, has become necessary because so many procedures performed are done so at the hands of inexperienced providers.
 Ninety-four percent of professional facial plastic surgeons in the AAFPRS report performing revision procedures.
 Dr. Langsdon emphasizes that the procedures in and of themselves are not the issue.

 “The issue is not the name of the treatment; the issue is the way the treatment is rendered.
-The issue is the name, experience and credentials of the person holding the knife, needle or laser wand,” he says.
-“It is imperative that treatment be rendered by highly qualified, licensed providers.”
+The issue is the name and experience of the person holding the knife, needle or laser wand,” he says.
+While credentials can be important, a title doesn’t mean the person has a high level of experience with a particular treatment.
+In his opinion, no one can be an expert at everything.
+“It is imperative that treatment be rendered by highly qualified, licensed providers who have a high level of experience and good outcomes with the particular procedure one is seeking.”

 Revision surgeries or nonsurgical treatments cover a broad scope of procedures with some being mild and some being extremely involved and intense.
 Dr. Langsdon stresses that selecting a physician or other provider with a proven track record is key to getting the right treatment with the desired results.